-- Security Now - Computer-related security podcast by Steve Gibson, the man who coined the term spyware and created the first anti-spyware program, as well as the creator of Spinrite and ShieldsUP.
+- Security Now - Computer-related security podcast by Steve Gibson, the man who coined the term spyware and created the first anti-spyware program, and the creator of SpinRite and ShieldsUP.

 - The Force Field - Podcast for IT Service Professionals, VARs, computer shops, and anyone in the technology field, particularly those who offer products and services to end users.